8483/notes/topics/database/optimizationDiagnostics.md

 ### Wait types

-Use the result of this to solve with sp_BlitzCache.
+Use the result of this to solve with `sp_BlitzCache`.

 ```
 sp_BlitzFirst @sinceStartup = 1, @OutputType = 'Top10'